 Finding a home

-In the mapping post I had narrowed things down to a couple of spots up on the range using my RF LOS Planner.
+During mapping I had narrowed things down to a couple of spots up on the range that might be suitable for placing a Meshtastic node.
 The challenge was always going to be turning a marker on a map into a real spot with real sun and someone happy to have it there.

 Up the hill

 The spot did not disappoint.
-As soon as I got up there it was obvious why the planner liked it — you can see for miles out over the valley.
+As soon as I got up there it was obvious that it was going to be a great place for a node, you can see all the way out into Moreton Bay.

 Coverage